Electricity Value Network

-I first created the flow for each industry, how we would get from an attract
+I first created the flow for each industry, outline how we would get from an

 Design & Development

-After finalizing wireframes I worked with our art director and the style he established to turn some of our 2D imagery and data visualization elements into beautiful designs.
+After finalizing wireframes, I worked with our art director to turn some of our 2D imagery and data visualization elements into beautiful designs.
 I personally was in charge of owning the process for several stories, and helped art direct motion graphics and 3D designers on animation cues and design, as well as making sure the narrative was correctly rendered.